ficabo/gridsome-starter/README.md

 ## Sanity

+Strip out sanity information from config if using something else.
+Project will not build while expecting the .env for a Sanity project.

 - To add a new sanity project, use `sanity init` in project root.
 - Create .env with the project id, dataset name and access token

+## Other additions

+### Sass Loader

+Note: sass-loader@10 for compatability with Vue 2.x `npm install node-sass sass-loader@10 --save-dev`

 ## Ongoing improvements